Clinical-Genomics/hermes/DEPLOYMENT.md

 ## Steps

-1. Check in the PR if the change is a minor, mayor or patch: ![Version][pr-version]
+1. Check in the PR if the change is a minor, mayor or patch.
-1. Make sure you are on `master` (`git checkout master`) and bump version according to step 1 with git, example: `git tag 0.2.0`
+1. Make sure you are on `main` (`git checkout main`)
+1. Bump version according using poetry: `poetry version <patch | minor | major>` to step 1 with git, example: `git tag 0.2.0`
 1. Push the commit: `git push --tags`
 1. First deploy on stage so log into hasta and run:
     - `us`